Last Updated on

 Should you get a Corgi Poodle mix?

-Altogether, Corgipoos are great dogs, but are they the right dog breed for you?
+Although Corgipoos are great dogs, are they the right dog breed for you?

 If you’re looking for a low-maintenance pet, a Corgipoo is not the breed for you.
 These pups need a family that can keep up with their high energy levels and provide them with plenty of love and attention.